podium-lib/podium-lib.github.io/docs/api/getting_started.md

 If one are to write a layout server to compose page fragments together, one should be using the [@podium/layout module](api/layout.md).

-## Http Framework Compabillity
+## HTTP Framework Compabillity

-Podium is http framework agnostic with first class support for [Express].
+Podium is HTTP framework agnostic with first class support for [Express].
 In practise this means that core Podium works with the standard [http.Server] module in node.js but the core modules also comes with [Express] compatible middleware methods for easy usage.

-Due to the fact that Podium is built for usage with [http.Server] module in node.js, its easy to make Podium work with multiple http frameworks.
-The most common way to support different http framework is through plugins.
+Due to the fact that Podium is built for usage with [http.Server] module in node.js, its easy to make Podium work with multiple HTTP frameworks.
+The most common way to support different HTTP framework is through plugins.

-[Hapi] and [Fastify] is endorsed http frameworks by the Podium team which maintain plugins for these http frameworks.
-There are also user land plugins for other http frameworks.
+[Hapi] and [Fastify] is endorsed HTTP frameworks by the Podium team which maintain plugins for these HTTP frameworks.
+There are also user land plugins for other HTTP frameworks.

 Using Podium together with [Hapi] or [Fastify] does normally require that the plugin is handed an instance of one of the Podium modules.